mohitsingh400/Brain_Tumor-Classifier/README.md

 This project is part of a research project for brain tumor classification.

-## 👥 Contributors

-- Subhashis Banerjee

 ## 🙏 Acknowledgments

 - Dataset: [Brain Tumor Classification (MRI)](https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri) on Kaggle
 - VGG16: Pre-trained on ImageNet
 - Django Community

-## 📞 Support

-For issues or questions, please refer to:
-- `docs/TROUBLESHOOTING.md` for common issues
-- `docs/README_DJANGO.md` for Django-specific help
-- Project documentation in `docs/` directory

 ## 🔮 Future Enhancements